eduNEXT/xblock-mindmap/README.rst

 Enabling the XBlock in a course
 *******************************

-When the xblock has been installed, you can enable the Mind Map XBlock for a particular course in STUDIO through the advanced settings.
+When the Xblock has been installed, you can enable the Mind Map XBlock for a particular course in STUDIO through the advanced settings.

 1. From the main page of a specific course, navigate to ``Settings → Advanced Settings`` from the top menu.
 2. Check for the ``Advanced Module List`` policy key, and add ``"mindmap"`` to the policy value list.